 Have you ever woken up after a good night’s rest only to begin scratching at a new red, swollen spot?
 You wonder how you could have possibly gotten a mosquito bite when you haven’t been outside lately.
 Almost everyone can relate, and, unfortunately, the number of mosquitoes migrating indoors will be on the rise during peak season (which is predicted to be especially brutal this year).
-To help you keep your living space comfortable and pest-free, we have compiled a guide to indoor mosquito prevention and control; keep reading to learn more!
+To help you keep your living space comfortable and pest-free, we have compiled a guide to protecting your home from mosquitoes; keep reading to learn more!

 How to Protect Your Home From Mosquitoes

 As unbelievable as it sounds, the humble mosquito is actually the deadliest animal on the planet.
 Though only females feed on humans, over one million deaths per year can be attributed to mosquitoes.
 Most people know them as the bothersome, buzzing pest that makes an appearance at every outdoor gathering, but mosquitoes can also wreak real havoc.
 These tiny fliers carry a wealth of dangerous diseases, including West Nile, Zika virus, and dengue fever.